Neptune's Fountain, Gdańsk

-Neptune's Fountain (Fontanna Neptuna; Neptunbrunnen) is a historic fountain in Gdańsk, a mannerist-rococo masterpiece, and one of the most distinctive landmarks of the city.
-The fountain is located at the Długi Targ, in front of the entrance to the Artus Court.
+Neptune's Fountain (Fontanna Neptuna; Neptunbrunnen) is a historic fountain in Gdańsk, a Mannerist-Rococo masterpiece, and one of the most distinctive landmarks of the city.
+The fountain is located at the Długi Targ (Long Market), in front of the entrance to the Artus Court.
 It was constructed in the early 17th century.
 Kashubians use a nickname Krësztof for the sculpture.

 History

 In 1549 a now unknown well was located by the entrance of Artus Court, which may have had metal decorative pieces.
 The well was located slightly closer to the Motława.

 The local authorities of Gdańsk, together with Mayor Bartholomäus Schachmann wanted to raise a more notable monument.
 The first mason to receive an offer to complete the project was Jakob Kordes from Lübeck, but for unknown reasons, his plan was not accepted.
 The new fountain was to be constructed at the centre of the facade of the Artus Court, from the Green Gate the fountain would be seen with the Main town hall in the background, with the turn to the Long Lane.
 Neptune - the god of the sea - was to be placed facing the townhouses, which were the residence of the Polish kings, while at their stay in Danzig, the mythological god was to have his head bow down to them.
 The fountain was to have underground pumps connecting the fountain to the Potok Siedlecki by Sienny Market; however, the pressure was too low.

 Between 1606 and 1615, there were pending projects, sculpturing, and casting.
 The sculpture's project was made by Abraham van den Blocke (1572–1628), with the statue made by Flemish Peter Husen.
 The sculpture was cast from bronze in 1615 in the town casting guild by Gerdt Benning.
 The mass of the figure is 650 kilograms.
 The stem the figure is found on, is made from black tuff.
-The architectural features of the fountain relate to Flemish mannerism.
+The architectural features of the fountain relate to Flemish Mannerism.
 The water installations were made by Ottomar von Wettner, with the water systems designed by Adam Wybe.
 The water tanks were located on the rooftop of the Main Town Hall and Artus Court.
 Until the second half of the nineteenth-century, when the underground water system was modernized, the fountain was only operational a few days of the year.